 Glidden is a very small city located in the state of Iowa.
 With a population of 1,150 people and just one neighborhood, Glidden is the 338th largest community in Iowa.
-Glidden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Glidden was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Glidden, you'll notice that it is more blue-collar than most other communities in America.
-39.13% of Glidden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Glidden is a blue-collar town, with 39.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Glidden is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Glidden who work in management occupations (12.04%), office and administrative support (11.37%), and teaching (7.19%).

 Glidden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Glidden is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.54% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Glidden is somewhat higher than in the average US city of 21.84%: 25.54% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Glidden in 2022 was $29,593, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,372 for a family of four.
 However, Glidden contains both very wealthy and poor people as well.